What Is VMware Workspace ONE Unified Endpoint Management (UEM)?

 It provides a seamless single sign-on (SSO) experience to web, mobile, software-as-a-service (SaaS), and legacy applications.
 VMware Workspace ONE Access provides application provisioning, an intuitive hub catalog, conditional access controls, directory integration, user authentication, and integration with resources such as Horizon.

-A cloud service built for the VMware Workspace ONE platform that provides deep insights into the entire digital workspace, enables smart unified endpoint management (UEM) planning, and delivers powerful automation for the entire digital workspace.
+A cloud service built for the VMware Workspace ONE platform that provides deep insights into the entire digital workspace, allows smart unified endpoint management (UEM) planning, and delivers powerful automation for the entire digital workspace.

 Top 5 things you should know

-Now that you’ve got an idea of what Workspace ONE UEM can do, check out this video for the top 5 things you should know about Workspace ONE UEM.
+Now that you’ve got an idea what Workspace ONE UEM can do, check out this video for the top 5 things you should know about Workspace ONE UEM.

 Here are some great places to go to learn more about Workspace ONE UEM:

 If you are interested in other VMware projects, see the following introductions: